Pan Am Flight 217: Notable passengers

-One of those who perished in the flight 217 crash was Olga Antonetti, a former Miss Venezuela.
+One of those who perished in the flight 217 crash was Olga Antonetti, who had been Miss Venezuela in 1962.
 Also killed was Rafael Antonio Curra, a Venezuelan ichthyologist and university professor.

 Accident cause

 The cause of the crash was believed to be pilot error resulting from an optical illusion, created by the lights of the city of Caracas on an upslope.
 This may have caused the crew to descend until they crashed into the sea, with the loss of all on board.
 However, the National Transportation Safety Board stated the probable cause was undetermined.

 Book about accident

 The book The Lost Lives of the Clipper Malay provides details of the aircraft, the accident, and the long process of recovering the bodies of the nine crew members and 42 passengers.
 The recovery lasted more than a month.
 The book also provides a biographical account of each of the fifty-one victims.